ttoino/feup-cpm-proj2/README.md

 ## App Architecture

-Our application is built on a Flutter framework, which serves as the core of our mobile app development.
-The app is integrated with two distinct APIs that serve important information indespensable for our app functionalities:
+Our application is built on the Flutter framework, which serves as the core of our mobile app development.
+The app is integrated with two distinct APIs that serve important information indispensable for our app's functionalities:

 1. **[Alpha Vantage API](https://www.alphavantage.co/)**: This is the API recommended on the instructions of the project.
 We initially used only this service to gather all the information we wanted, but since the number of daily requests is very limited that affected our progress and would also make the app very restricted to users who could only use some of the functionalities only a few times per day.
    Given this, we decided to search for a new API to use for actions that would require a greater number of request, but we still used Alpha Vantage to gather all of the news information.